-31 27 26 25 24 20 19 $15 \ 14$ 12 11 7 6 0
+31 27 26 25 24 $20 \ 19$ $15 \ 14$ 12 11 76 0

-funct5 aq rl rs2 rs1 funct t3 rd opcode
+funct5 aq rl rs2 rs1 funct rd rd opcode

 5 1 1 5 5 3 5 7

-LR.W/D) $\operatorname{ord}\epsilon$ ering 0 addr widtl h dest AMO
+LR.W/D) orde ering 0 addr widtl h dest AMO

-SC.W/D) $ord\epsilon$ ering src addr widtl h dest AMO
+SC.W/D) orde ering src addr widtl h dest AMO

 Complex atomic memory operations on a single memory word or doubleword are performed with the load-reserved (LR) and store-conditional (SC) instructions.
-LR.W loads a word from the address in rs1, places the sign-extended value in rd, and registers a reservation set-a set of bytes that subsumes the bytes in the addressed word.
+LR.W loads a word from the addresss in rs1, places the sign-extended value in rd, and registers a reservation set-a set of bytes that subsumes the bytes in the addressed word.
 SC.W conditionally writes a word in rs2 to the address in rs1: the SC.W succeeds only if the reservation is still valid and the reservation set contains the bytes being written.
 If the SC.W succeeds, the instruction writes the word in rs2 to memory, and it writes zero to rd.
 If the SC.W fails, the instruction does not write to memory, and it writes a nonzero value to rd.
 Regardless of success or failure, executing an SC.W instruction invalidates any reservation held by this hart.
 LR.D and SC.D act analogously on doublewords and are only available on RV64.
 For RV64, LR.W and SC.W sign-extend the value placed in rd.